 On any Assessment Type page, the Assessment Year shows below the name of the assessment.
-If district has collected data on this student using this instrument over multiple years, you can review different years here.
-Each assessment display will look a little different, because data collected by each package will vary.
-You can export this data as well.
+If the district has collected data on this student using this instrument over multiple years, you can review different years here.
+Each assessment display will look a little different because the data collected by each package will vary.
+You can download this data as well.

 Grades: See Report Card Grades on the Student Card

 Click Grades on the left side panel to see a report card-style view of the student's grades in progress, with both numerical and letter grades color-coded next to the course names.
-Look to the top right for dropdown of year options.
-You can also export this using the button to the right of the school year.
+Look to the top right for a dropdown of year options.

 Click Engagement on the main menu to see a log of communications that have been sent or received by this student's contacts.
 By default, the most recent Engagement is shown in detail.
-Under Engagement, you can click the buttons to sort by engagement method, or leave it at All.
-The phone icon in the example below tells us that a call was placed by the teacher to the student's brother.
-In this case, the mailbox was full.
+Under Engagement, you can click the buttons to sort by engagement method or leave it at All.
+The phone icon in the example below tells us that a call was placed by the teacher to the student's cousin.
 Click the playback arrow to hear the transcription.
-You can also use our Translate tool to read it in multiple languages.
+Click the Add Comment button to include notes for the specific call.

 Click the text message icon to see the details of any text message.
-In the example below, we see that the text came from the cousin, asking about homework.
-(Tip: The SchoolStatus user is always listed first, then the student contact, then the student's name and the relationship to the student.)
+(Tip: The SchoolStatus user is always listed first, then the student contact, then the student's name, and the relationship to the student.)